 But then, what do scientists say for dreams that eventually unfold in reality or dreams that showed past events unknown to you ?

 Photos clicked @ Kochi and Oman

 this but a stopover!

-In India more fondly called ‘Goli’, ‘Goti’, ‘Kanche’, it was an all boys game usually played outdoors – on streets, vacant grounds and even school premises!
+In India, this game is more fondly called ‘Goli’, ‘Goti’, ‘Kanche’….
+It used to be an all boys game usually played outdoors – on streets, vacant grounds and even school premises!

 They say Playing Marbles is similar to golf!
 I think its strangely connected to billiards – knocking a ball with another ball!
 In both games, they use stick(golf club/cue stick) and holes/pockets are many.
 In ‘goli’, a player strikes a series of marbles with one marble to make them all reach a single hole-with no accessories or tools!

 Teach your children Newton’s different ‘Laws of Motion’ playfully!

 Advantages in playing marbles are many – whether it be learning basic physics or basics of life per se -one’s action and probable reactions; the need for focus and necessary skill to reach goal – this game provides all!

 Movement of marbles, force we use, resulting collision that trigger more movement, external factors that affect movement including breeze, uneven surface and weight of the marble – yes, it’s more interesting to learn basic concepts of physics this way – force, friction, mass, surface and how these factors affect behavior of a marble.
 Inquisitive child’s mind will learn these concepts at ease playfully.